Protection against discrimination against foreigners

 2. What is discrimination against foreigners in labor law?

-Foreign nationals may not be discriminated against because of their nationality (Section 7 of the General Equal Treatment Act).
+Foreign nationals may not be discriminated against on the basis of their nationality (Section 7 of the General Equal Treatment Act).
 Direct discrimination occurs in particular when a person is treated less favorably than another person in a comparable situation is, has been, or would be treated on such a ground (Section 3 (1) of the General Equal Treatment Act).
 In this case, discrimination occurs.
 In practice, the following forms of discrimination are most common:

 an applicant does not get the job because of his foreign origin